 Inside the box below is the perfect ecommerce product.
-It’s perfect in every way and is guaranteed to make you millions of dollars.
-What is it though and why would I share it with you?
+It’s perfect in every way and guaranteed to make you millions of dollars.
+What is it though, and why would I share it with you?

 My last guide, The Ultimate Guide to Safely Sourcing Your Product From Alibaba received a lot of attention, with over 2500 unique views in the first 24 hours.
-Many of you emailed me asking for tips on evaluating a product to import and sell online.
-After much thought, I decided to skip the foreplay and I would just tell you what the perfect product is.
+Many of you emailed me asking for tips for evaluating a product to import and sell online.
+After much thought, I decided to skip the foreplay and I simply tell you what the perfect product is…

-The Wigglington has a large, growing market with little competition but a substantial, validated user base.
-The Wigglington is not available locally, it is only available online.
+The Wigglington has a large, growing market with little competition and a substantial, validated user base.
+The Wigglington is not available locally, and only available online.

 It has a market validated selling price of $100 and you can purchase it from several trusted manufacturers in China for under $10 per unit.

-The Wigglington won’t perish over time, but it is consumable.
-Consumers love it because it solves a huge pain point for them.
-Because it is consumable and highly in demand consumers like subscribing to it and automatically receiving a new one every month.
+The Wigglington won’t perish over time, however it is consumable.
+Consumers love it because it solves a huge pain point.
+Because it is consumable and in high demand, consumers are incline to having a monthly subscription for an automatic repurchase.

-Don’t worry too much about fulfilling all those orders because the Wigglington is small… it’s tiny and weighs barely anything so storage at your fulfilment warehouse cost next to nothing, hardly even half a pallet of storage space.
-In addition, because it is so small and light you can cover the shipping cost in your selling price and remove one of the biggest reasons for shopping cart abandonment.
+Order fulfillment is never a headache.
+The Wigglington is small… it’s tiny and hardly takes up even half a pallet of storage space.
+So storage at your fulfillment warehouse costs next to nothing.
+In addition, because it is so small and lightweight you can easily cover the shipping cost in your selling price and remove one of the biggest reasons for shopping cart abandonment.
 Score!

-Inventory ordering is easy to manage because the Wigglington doesn’t have any variations so you only have to manage and order 1 product SKU from your supplier every month.
-Because you only have one SKU, there will be very few mixups when shipping to your customers, so returns will be minimal for sure.
-It helps that the Wigglington is very durable so it won’t likely get broken or damaged in transit.
+Inventory ordering is easy to manage because the Wigglington doesn’t have any variations so you only have to manage and order one product SKU from your supplier every month.
+Because you only have one SKU, there will be very few mix ups when shipping to your customers, so returns will be minimal as well.
+It also helps that the Wigglington is very durable so it won’t likely get broken or damaged in transit.

-The target consumers for the Wigglington are very comfortable making purchases online and most of the target customer base is over the age of 18 with a credit card and disposable income.
+The target consumers for the Wigglington are very comfortable making purchases online.
+Most of the target customer base is over the age of 18 with a credit card and disposable income.
 Revenues will be steady year round because the Wigglington doesn’t suffer from seasonality issues.

-As you may have guessed by now, the Wigglington doesn’t exist.
+As you may have guessed by now, the Wigglington doesn’t really exist.
 It’s actually just a silly name I call my dog when she’s really excited and wiggling around looking for attention.
-So maybe I don’t have the perfect product for you but I have reversed engineered the Wigglington for you below.
+So maybe I don’t have the perfect product for you but I have reversed engineered the the perfect product for you below.
 Read on.

-I remember my very first conversation I ever had about building ecommerce businesses.
-It was during Christmas break 3 years ago.
-I flew back to Toronto from Vancouver and on a slow night decided to go meet up with an old acquaintance for coffee.
-We ended up discussing a close friends ecommerce business, Luxy Hair, who was doing extremely well.
-After just a year and a half, they had a cult following of a few hundred thousand YouTube subscribers and Facebook Friends.
-We spent a few hours picking apart the business and what made it so successful.
-That night I ended up walking away with a list of several things they did really well and several things that made their product a perfect fit for a lifestyle ecommerce business.
+I remember my very first conversation about building ecommerce businesses.
+It was during Christmas break 3 years ago, where I had flown back to my home town of Toronto.
+On a slow night, I decided to go meet up with an old acquaintance for coffee.
+Our topic of discussion turned to a close friend’s ecommerce business, Luxy Hair, which was doing extremely well.
+After just a year and a half, Luxy had a cult following of a few hundred thousand YouTube subscribers and Facebook Fans.
+We spent the next few hours picking apart the details of the business and what attributed to their success.
+That night, I walked away with valuable list of several things they did really well and more importantly, several things that made their product a perfect fit for a lifestyle ecommerce business.

-Over the next few years I have further developed that list of criteria to help in choosing a product that will be most likely to succeed.
-After 3 years of development, I am really proud to be able to share my list with you.
+Over the next few years, I further cultivated that list of criteria for finding and choosing a product with the greater likelihood of success in ecommerce.
+After 3 years of development and analysis, I am really proud to be able to share my guide to reverse engineering the perfect ecommerce product with you.

-You will never find a product that matches all the criteria I have detailed below but it will help you organize some thoughts around your product idea and better help you evaluate its potential success and pitfalls.
-I use this checklist to evaluate every new product idea before I get too excited.
+You may never find a product that matches all the criteria I have detailed below, but this ecommerce product guide will help you organize the logic around your product idea and help you better evaluate its potential success and pitfalls.
+This is checklist I used to evaluate every new product idea before I get too excited.

 Choose a product that has a large potential market.
 Try to avoid products that are a subset of a subset of a market.
-For example, a product that caters to females between 25-40 years old is probably good, a product that caters to pregnant females between 25-40 years old will probably be too narrow.
+For example, a product that caters to females between 25-40 years old has a likelihood of being good, but a product that caters to pregnant females between 25-40 years old may be too narrow.
 You want to try to have the biggest market possible.
-Of course this isn’t always the case and unique products with a small target market can be huge but it’s harder and more expensive to reach those customer.
+Of course this isn’t always the case and unique products with a small target market can be huge, but it’s harder and more expensive to reach those customer.

 Example: Daneson are purveyors of fine, luxury toothpicks… wait, what?!
 I don’t think I need to go into much detail as to why this might be a difficult market to find customers.
 One can only assume that the market size is very small and trying to find those buyers might end up being very costly.
 On the flip side, I’m sure there aren’t too many players in this market, so those that are looking for high end toothpicks (Mob bosses, Oil Tycoons, Texans) are likely to come across Daneson with a simple Google search.

 Strong, light or no competition?
 Strong competition is not necessarily a bad thing.
-Strong competition can also serve as a signal that the market has been validated but as a new entrant into the game you will have to do something different if you plan to take some market share.
+Strong competition can serve as a signal that the market has been validated, but as a new entrant into the game, you will have to do something different if you plan to take some market share.

-It’s always important not to get caught up in a fad or short term trend.
-Although it can be good for a while, it’s doesn’t have long term sustainability your likely looking for.
-Don’t forget to check out Google Trends to get a better understanding of search history for you product.
-It will help you determine if your product in if a declining, steady or growing market.
+It’s always important not to get caught up in a fad or short-term trend.
+Although something may be good for a while, it needs to have long-term sustainability to be successful.
+Make sure to check out Google Trends to get a better understanding of search history for your potential product.
+It will help you determine if your potential product is on a decline, holding steady or in a growing market.

 Have you every tried to find magician supplies?
-What about left handed speciality items like scissors?
-Speciality products like these have market but they are usually geographically fragmented making them a terrible business for a physical store front but perfect for ecommerce.
+What about left handed specialty items like scissors?
+Specialty products like these have market but they are usually geographically fragmented making them a terrible business for a physical store front but perfect for ecommerce.
 I have 2 examples for this one:

 Example 2: It’s not just about niche products, it can even be niche variations of products.
 For example, I now buy all my supplements from Supplements Canada because GNC’s in Canada stopped carrying my favorite (more unique) flavors of protein powder.
 It’s a prime example of something that wasn’t easily available locally so I switched my buying behavior.
 As a by-product, I began buying all my supplements from them because it was easier.